consoledotdev/home/content/reviews/neovim-best-code-editor-ide-for-developers.md

 Running an editor in the browser is technically not as performant as native code, but that rarely shows up for most coding tasks.
-As low-power client devices with 5G become more widesapread (or the availability of [Starlink](https://www.starlink.com/) expands), if it can run a browser then the heavy lifting can be offloaded to the cloud.
-GitHub Codespaces and Gitpod are as customizable as the native version, and have benefits like environment isolation and the ability to move between systems without loss of continuity.
+As low-power client devices with 5G become more widespread (or the availability of [Starlink](https://www.starlink.com/) expands), if it can run a browser then the heavy lifting can be offloaded to the cloud.
+GitHub Codespaces and Gitpod are as customizable as the native versions, and have benefits like environment isolation and the ability to move between systems without loss of continuity.
+There are also an increasing number of options for remote development where your editor is running locally but all the files are on a remote server.
+VS Code supports this through remote connections to your own servers, or through the Codespaces plugin.

-I did look at a few platform specific editors to see if there was a final reason to stay on macOS.
+I did look at a few platform specific editors.
 Native code has a styling advantage because it can adopt platform-specific UX concepts.
 This used to be an advantage of macOS software built using Apple's frameworks, but with the increased popularity of web / Electron, it seems fewer and fewer people care about this any more.
-I try to be pragmatic so I understand why building using web technologies and Electron is beneficial, but for an app I use for hours a day I want to have the best experience possible.
+I try to be pragmatic because I understand why building using web technologies and Electron is beneficial, but for an app I use for hours a day I want to have the best experience possible.
 Unfortunately, I just don't like most Electron apps!

 #### Everything else